 The Bala Hisar consists of two high mounds to the left of the road from Peshawar to Charsadda.
 About 27 kilometers from Peshawar Fort, just before you enter Charsadda, the road turns sharply right to cross a river over a double bridge.
 On this corner, just before the bridge, a dirt track leads straight on (north) for one kilometer.
 When this track forks, bear right.
 The Bala Hisar is to the right of the track.

-The Bala Hisar was excavated twice, by Sir John Marshall in 1902 and by Sir Mortimer Wheeler in 1958; the latter cut a trench down through the many layers of mud, stone and pottery to the bottom of one of the mounds.
-Pottery shards and attractive round, coloured stones are scattered everywhere.
+The Bala Hisar was excavated twice, by Sir John Marshall in 1902 and by Sir Mortimer Wheeler in 1958; the latter cut a trench down through the many layers of mud, stone, and pottery to the bottom of one of the mounds.
+Pottery shards and attractive round, colored stones are scattered everywhere.

 The Bala Hisar was occupied from the 6th century BC.
 Push kalavati is first mentioned in the Hindu epic story the Ramayana:-Bharata, the brother of Ramachandra, conquers Gandharvadesa (Gandhara) and founds two cities, Taksha (Taxila) and Pushkala (Pushkalavati), named after his two sons.

 In about 516 BC, Gandhara became part of the seventh province of the Achaemenid Empire and paid tribute to Darius the Great of Persia.
 According to the Greek historian Herodotus, Darius sent the explorer Scylax of Caryanda down the Indus to find the sea probably from Pushkalavati, where the Kabul River becomes navigable.
 Herodotus describes the Gandharans as bearing bows of reed and short spears, and Wheeler's finds bear this out: the earliest layer of Pushkalavati shows evidence of an Iron Age civilization.